 Fiestas and Annual Highlights #

 As with most resorts in Mallorca, Can Picafort is not exempt from holding a fabulous fiesta (or two).
-The main highlight on the fiesta calendar is ‘Canpicafornia’ in August, a fiesta which comprises of a 1960’s ‘Woodstock’ themed party known as ‘Flower Power’.
+The main highlight on the fiesta calendar is ‘Canpicafornia’ a fiesta which comprises of a 1960’s ‘Woodstock’ themed party known as ‘Flower Power’.
 The streets are transformed into a paradise of hippy memorabilia and the best of the 1960’s tunes.
 Throughout the week there is an array of activities including a colour fest and a duck chasing competition...Mad as it sounds hundreds jump into the sea to collect rubber ducks and the ones that are ‘marked’ mean you win a prize.
 It’s great fun!
-Watch this video and see for yourself:

 The Saladina Art Fest in October is another highlight that has, over the years, left many traces throughout town with spectacular street art being painted on walls and facades by international artists as well as members of the local art scene, turning Can Picafort into an open air museum for urban art.
 Of course, the festival is much more than the traces it leaves.
 Watch this video which was done at the festival in 2017.